MicroEJ/docs/Tutorials/tutorialDiscoverEmbeddedDebuggingTools.rst

 * Implement a CRC of the *hot sections* when entering/leaving all natives. *Hot Sections* are memory sections used by both the Java and native code (e.g. C or ASM).

-* Move the C stack at the beginning of the memory so that it crashes when it overflows (instead of corrupting the memory).
+* Move the C stack at the beginning of the memory to trigger a crash when it overflows (instead of corrupting the memory).

 When A Hardfault Occurs
 ~~~~~~~~~~~~~~~~~~~~~~~